 And BUTTER on the sandwiches instead of Mayo?
 Kids were confused.

-I loved my sandwiches, and I really loved mom’s Eintopf, so it wasn’t so bad to not share.
+I loved my sandwiches in waxed paper, and I really loved mom’s Eintopf, so it wasn’t so bad to not share.

 I was curious though.
 (Who wouldn’t be?)
 At the front of our cafeteria was a box for extras. ( In those days you didn’t waste food by throwing it away, the Cafeteria ladies would watch!)
 If there was a sandwich or fruit you didn’t want to eat… you put it in the box, and if you were hungry, you could take something out.
 I remember sometimes taking one of these exotic sandwiches out to try….things like Oscar Meyer Bologna or Peanut Butter and banana on squishy bread.